LiquidityGate/LQG-Preconf/l1-contracts/docs/architecture.md

 #### Validator Registration
 If an EigenPod owner has delegated their stake to an `Operator`, then the `Operator` can register the EigenPod's validators as preconferers in the AVS.
 See the [Validator Registration](registration.md#validator-registration) section for more details.

 > **Aside on Neutrality**: In the spirit of neutrality, it is important to keep preconf registrations credibly neutral.
-As such, the Ethereum community is working to launch a permissionless registry contract that exists outside of any protocols (i.e., outside of Puffer or EigenLayer).
+As such, the Ethereum community is working to launch a permissionless registry contract that exists outside of any protocols (i.e., outside of LQG or EigenLayer).
 To prevent fragmentation, the `UniFiAVSManager` contract will look to this registry as a primary source when validators register, and revert if the validator is not opted-in.

 This diagram shows how rewards flow from users through the system, ultimately being distributed to operators, validators, and the gateway.